HenriquesLab/DL4MicEverywhere/docs/TROUBLESHOOTING.md

      width="30%"
      height="30%" />

-To allow the double click launching you just need to choose the ´More info´ option and after that click on ´Run anyway´ as in it can be seen bellow, allowing with this to run this file in future occasions.
+To allow the double click launching you just need to choose the ´More info´ option and after that click on ´Run anyway´ as in it can be seen below, allowing with this to run this file in future occasions.

 <img src="https://github.com/HenriquesLab/DL4MicEverywhere/blob/documentation/Wiki%20images/TROUBLESHOOTING/Windows_allow_open.png"